 - Please bring your provided backpack to hold on to any belongings

-On Thursday, we will be serving heavy hor d'oeuvres and delicious wine courtesy of Cerruti Wine Cellars and Visit Oakland.
-We encourage all volunteers to make dinner plans in one of the awesome Oakland restaurants nearby.
+On Thursday, we will be serving heavy hor d'oeuvres, beer and wine courtesy of Punch Bowl Social and Visit Detroit.
+We encourage all volunteers to make dinner plans in one of the awesome Detroit restaurants nearby.

 On Friday, breakfast is on your own - so please plan accordingly!
 The restaurants in both host hotels open at 6:00am.